Bandage up an open wound.

 Hearing these words felt like a call-to-action, and Zinn has been developing this project ever since.

 Rooted in positive psychology and behavioral therapy, PSYCHED provides an alternative to the more commonly seen “tortured artist” narrative, which often presents the notion that suffering can only be dealt with via self-destruction.
 Instead, these stories show viewers that while pain and suffering are unavoidable, their obstacles can also be opportunities for growth.

 PSYCHED will benefit the public by helping a generation of young people heal and understand themselves by developing healthy coping strategies.
 With increasingly rising rates of drug use, non-suicidal self injury, and eating disorders, PSYCHED is needed now more than ever.

 About the Director: Monica Zinn is an award-winning documentary filmmaker who has been making educational films about mental illness for seven years.
 Her past films, Perfection, (Winner, Best Documentary, Virginia Student Film Festival) a documentary about eating disorders, and Self Inflicted (Winner, Bronze Telly in Education), which extensively explores non-suicidal self injury, are distributed worldwide by Human Relations Media.
 Her work has been covered by various media outlets, including The Washington Post and Wired.

-PSYCHED is produced in association with Daughter & Sons, based out of SIBLING Los Angeles, and is currently in negotiation for worldwide educational distribution.
+PSYCHED is produced in association with Daughter & Sons, based out of SIBLING Los Angeles.